01 of 04

 Materials Needed to Sew a Mug Cozy

 How many times can you put a cup of coffee in the microwave to reheat it?
-I know it happens all the time in our house... you sit down at the computer with a nice hot cup of coffee and before you know it the coffee is cold because you got entranced with some great find and now the coffee needs a re heat.
-The solutions is to keep it warm to begin with by having a mug cozy on your cup of coffee.
+You sit down at the computer with a nice hot cup of coffee and before you know it, the coffee is cold because you got entranced with some great find and now the coffee needs reheating.
+The solution is to keep it warm to begin with by having a mug cozy on your cup of coffee.
 Personalize your mug cozy as a great gift.

 Continue to 2 of 4 below.

-- Fabric - Scraps large enough to cut two of the pattern piece you will be creating in the next step.
-The inside and out side do not have to be the same so this is a great time to raid your scraps.
-(2 pieces that are 21" by 4" are the most you will need.)
+- Fabric–Scraps large enough to cut two of the pattern pieces you will be creating in the next step.
+The inside and outside do not have to be the same, so this is a great time to raid your scraps.
+(Two pieces that are 21 inches by 4 inches are the most you will need.)

 02 of 04